naxo100/PISKa/Home.md

 where we initialize the compartmentA with 100 agents of name 'agentA()'.
 The instruction must go immediately after the instruction %use.

+If the agents are initialized with no states in its sites, the default state will be the first define state.
+For example:

+    %agent: person(c~S~I)
+    %use: 'compartment1'
+    %init: 300 person()

+will create 300 agent 'person' in state 'S', the first define state.

 ###Fixed rates in rules
 If you want to fix a rate, ie, you don't want it depends on the volume of a compartment, you use `@*`, for instance